What happened to the Premier League’s youngest debutants, Aaron Lennon, Jose Baxter and more

 After leaving Tottenham, Lennon spent time at fellow established Premier League clubs Everton and Burnley, but only showed rare glimpses of what he made his name for at Spurs.

-In 2020, he moved to his first team outside of England, signing for Turkish SuperLig club Kayserispor on a free contract.
-Still only 33, it will be his 17th season of professional soccer and 16th in the top flight.
+In 2020, he moved to his first team outside of England, signing for Turkish SuperLig club Kayserispor on a free contract, then rejoined Burnley a year later.

 Jose Baxter - Everton (16 years 191 days)

-Currently, Baxter is playing in the American second tier with Memphis 901, who he joined in early 2020.
+Baxter played in the American second tier with Memphis 901, who he joined in early 2020, before retiring aged 29 in 2021.

 Rushian Hepburn-Murphy - Aston Villa (16 years 198 days)

-Hepburn-Murphy's next move was to Cypriot team Pafos FC, who former Crystal Palace midfielder Jason Puncheon also plays for.
-The British connection doesn't end there, though, as they are managed by John Toshack's son, Cameron.
+Hepburn-Murphy's next move was to Cypriot team Pafos FC, which included Crystal Palace midfielder Jason Puncheon.
+The British connection doesn't end there, though, as they were managed by John Toshack's son, Cameron.

 Gary McSheffrey - Coventry City (16 years 198 days)

-Known for his deadly left foot, McSheffrey scored more than 100 goals in a successful professional career and is now a part of the Doncaster Rovers Under-18s coaching set up.
+Known for his deadly left foot, McSheffrey scored more than 100 goals in a successful professional career and is now the manager of Doncaster Rovers.